redsift/rollup-bundler/README.md

   },
 };
 ```

-You can use the `namedExport` field to specify custom named exports from modules where the `rollup-plugin-commonjs` plugin can't create a named export from.
+The config format follows rollup's configuration for `input` and `output` fields but adds a `namedExport` field to specify custom named exports of modules where the `rollup-plugin-commonjs` plugin can't create a named export from.
 The syntax the same as described [here](https://github.com/rollup/rollup-plugin-commonjs#custom-named-exports).
 The field is used verbatim as options object for the `commonjs` rollup module.

-The above custom configuratino will produce the following output:
+The above custom configuration will produce the following output:

 ```
 ./dist